wbenbihi/hourglasstensorflow/README.md

 On our testing set we achieve 90 % accuracy on the PCKh metric for the best models.
 ![PCKh on different trained models](https://github.com/wbenbihi/hourglasstensorlfow/blob/master/pckhfULL.png)

+## Additional Features
+Filter's features are added, find out how it works by yourselves. (/!\ We are not responsible of the weird pose you are going to take).
+Run Inference.runVideoFilter(args) to check it out.

 ## Greetings
 A special thanks to A.Newell for his answers.
 And to [bhack](https://github.com/bhack) for his feedback.